vermavedant/Accenture_CategoryAnalysis/README.md

 https://github.com/user-attachments/assets/f04b0147-d1a2-4a17-8dbe-b350c85955f3

 ### Conclusion from Analysis
-Based on the data, here are some insights and findings that can be derived using the visualizations from Power BI:
+Based on the data, here are some insights and findings that is derived using the visualizations from Power BI:

 - There are total 16 Unique categories
 - Top 5 Content categories are Animal, Science, Healthy Eating, Technology and Food.